A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 Based on the above, the buying agent creates a purchase contract, which is then sent to the selling real estate agent.

-The two agents negotiate the deal on behalf of their clients.
-The seller will recommend to their client whether to accept, counter-offer, or reject the purchase contract.
-The buying agent then speaks to their client and responds on their behalf.
+In this step, the two agents negotiate the deal on behalf of their clients.
+The seller will recommend to their client whether to accept, counter-offer, or reject the sale contract.
+The buying agent then consults with their client and responds on their behalf.

-This can go back and forth many times until the respective parties have agreed on a home’s purchase price and terms.
-The deal now enters the contract phase.
+This can happen several times until the respective parties agree on a home’s purchase price and terms.
+Once the negotiation step is completed, the deal enters the contract phase.

 ⚠️Critical Deadline